duty-bound/ramda/Ramda.md

 Whereas 'all' checks that all members in a list have a single trait, 'allPass' checks whether a single entity has multiple traits.

+Also 'allPass' returns a function; it can't be applied directly on a variable.
 ```
 const greaterThan10 = n => n > 10
 const smallerThan20 = n => n < 20